a-kov/ICO-tracking-cycle-for-Radar/README.md

 * Project’s updates via RSS/e-mail/Twitter

 ##### Required actions
 Group 1
 * Tweet about the start of listing
 * Follow-up in weekly overview on cyber•Blog

 Group 2
-R.I.P. until the community upvotes a system allowing to replace it post factum from Purgatory to "Successful" ICOs (the exact migration criteria and mechanism needs to be defined yet)
+* R.I.P. unless at some point the community upvotes a system which will replace it post factum from "Purgatory" to "Successful" ICOs (the exact migration criteria and mechanism need to be defined yet)